B.G 2.22

 vāsāṃsi jīrṇāni yathā vihāya navāni gṛhṇāti naro'parāṇi। tathā śarīrāṇi vihāya jīrṇānyanyāni saṃyāti navāni dehī ॥ 2-22॥

-[वासांसि (vāsāṃsi) - garments; जीर्णानि (jīrṇāni) - worn-out; यथा (yathā) - just as; विहाय (vihāya) - discarding; नवानि (navāni) - new; गृह्णाति (gṛhṇāti) - accepts; नरः (naraḥ) - a man; अपराणि (aparāṇi) - other; तथा (tathā) - so; शरीराणि (śarīrāṇi) - bodies; विहाय (vihāya) - discarding; जीर्णानि (jīrṇāni) - worn-out; अन्यानि (anyāni) - other; संयाति (saṃyāti) - enters; नवानि (navāni) - new; देही (dehī) - the embodied soul;]
+[वासांसि (vāsāṃsi) - garments; जीर्णानि (jīrṇāni) - worn-out; यथा (yathā) - just as; विहाय (vihāya) - discarding; नवानि (navāni) - new; गृह्णाति (gṛhṇāti) - accepts; नरः (naraḥ) - a man; अपराणि (aparāṇi) - other; तथा (tathā) - so; शरीराणि (śarīrāṇi) - bodies; विहाय (vihāya) - discarding; जीर्णानि (jīrṇāni) - worn-out; अन्यानि (anyāni) - other; संयाति (saṃyāti) - enters; नवानि (navāni) - new; देही (dehī) - the embodied living being;]

 Gīta Bhāshya 2.22

-Discriminative knowledge between the body and the soul and its experiential knowledge is imparted.
+Discriminative and experiential knowledge of distinguishing between the body and the Ātmān is imparted.

 देहात्मविवेकानुभवार्थं दृष्टान्तमाह– 'वासांसि' इति ॥ २२ ॥